 The gravel Wagon Trail and more primitive Gray Fox Trail and Meadowlark Trails travel mature woodland ravines and meadows with wildflowers, birds, butterflies and maple sugaring in season.

 Horse trails here are well-drained gravel with hills, bridge and stream crossings through mature forests, wetlands and ledges.
-The Pioneer Bridle Trail is a 2.7-mile loop, with Affelder, Music Street and Ansel’s Cave trails radiating out from the main loop.
-Riding out and back on all the trails open to horses can provide approximately 8 miles under saddle with habitat diversity that is home to a wide variety of wildlife.
+The Pioneer Bridle Trail here is a 2.7-mile loop, with Affelder Link, Music Street Link and Ansel’s Cave trails radiating out from the main loop, and Tulip Trail is a 1.2-mile loop off of Affelder Link.
+Riding out and back on all the trails open to horses can provide more than 9 miles under saddle featuring habitat diversity and a wide variety of wildlife.